 Pomfret was meant to be different.

 We were innovators from the outset.
 Outliers since the very beginning.
 Never satisfied.
 Never finished.
 It hasn't always been easy.
 The path hasn't always been clear.
 But we've always known who we are.
-Our history is a crooked line, connecting us, reminding us, that each setback is an opportunity, each challenge, an invitation — to see things differently.
+Our history is an unbroken line, connecting us, reminding us, that each setback is an opportunity, each challenge, an invitation — to see things differently.
 Pomfret is hard to describe, but easy to feel.
 And while some may see a school, we see an attitude — a great big way of thinking and living.
 Because schools don't change the world, people do.

 - The Wabbaquasset Purchase » 1686–1893